e-merlin/eMERLIN_CASA_pipeline/docs/src/container_design.md

 - WSClean.
 - AOFlagger and its Python bindings.
 - casacore and casacore measures data.
-- Headless plotting with CASA `plotms`.
+- Headless plotting with Matplotlib, shadeMS, and CASA table/metadata tools.
 - Compatibility with Docker, Singularity, and Apptainer.

-The main complication is that CASA GUI tools are distributed as AppImages inside Python wheels, while most pipeline runs are headless and often happen inside Singularity/Apptainer where runtime FUSE is not reliable.
+The main complication is keeping the modular CASA Python package set consistent with the base image's Python version.

 ## Base Operating System